About the Museum

 The Don and Barbara Smith Children’s Museum exists to further Center in the Square’s mission to enhance education, economic development and quality of life.
 Kids Square offers interactive exploration opportunities for children and families in a playful environment, allowing children to learn through hands-on experience and pretend play.

-•THE THEATER: A stage with costumes, props and unlimited opportunities for imaginative play.
+•THE THEATER: CLOSED AT THIS TIME DUE TO COVID-19 – A stage with costumes, props and unlimited opportunities for imaginative play.

 •THE SALON: Design and style is put into the hands of children as they imagine and create hair styles that dazzle.